Last updated: 31-07-2021

-Webindie is a Dutch company and all data infrastructure are located in The Netherlands.
+Lint Ltd is a UK company and all data infrastructure are located in The EU.

-At Webindie, we apply the same data rights to all customers, regardless of their location.
+At Lint Ltd, we apply the same data rights to all customers, regardless of their location.
 Currently some of the most privacy-forward regulations in place are the European Union’s General Data Protection Regulation (“GDPR”) and California Consumer Privacy Act (“CCPA”) in the US.
-Webindie recognizes all of the rights granted in these regulations, except as limited by applicable law.
+Lint Ltd recognizes all of the rights granted in these regulations, except as limited by applicable law.
 These rights include:

 Many of these rights can be exercised by signing in and directly updating your account information.

 If you have questions about exercising these rights or need assistance, please contact us.
 For requests to delete personal information or know what personal information has been collected, we will first verify your identity using a combination of at least two pieces of information already collected including your user email address.
 If an authorized agent is corresponding on your behalf, we will first need written consent with a signature from the account holder before proceeding.

 All data is encrypted via TLS when transmitted from our servers to your browser.

 Most data is not encrypted while they live in our database, since it needs to be ready to send to you when you need it, but we go to great lengths to protect your data.